 Where a project is given more than one regulatory driver for the investment, two or more investment categories with appropriate percentages are used to calculate the allocation to each price control and upstream service.

-All project investment category allocations are reviewed by the regulatory programme assurance team (within the Finance department), and system controls prevent any project going live until these positions have been assured.
+All project investment category allocations are reviewed by the regulatory programme assurance team (within the Regulation department), and system controls prevent any project going live until these positions have been assured.

-Monthly capital expenditure is reported to our Business Investment Committee (BIC), which actively manages the capital programme and the associated regulatory and customer performance commitments.
+Monthly capital expenditure is reported to our Board Investment Committee (BIC), which holds delegated authority from the Yorkshire Water Board to actively manage the capital programme and the associated regulatory and customer performance commitments.
 This includes individual approvals of projects greater than £1m.

-At the start of this AMP we re-designed and expanded the hierarchy of investment categories used to record capital expenditure data.

-This has created a structure which can be expanded as our reporting needs continue to develop in line with regulatory guidance.
+At the start of this AMP we have re-designed and expanded the hierarchy of investment categories used to record capital expenditure data.
+This has created a structure which is future proof and can be expanded as our reporting needs continue to develop in line with regulatory guidance.